 When selecting clothes for the jungle, the swamp or the glades, one should also consider a good wide-brim hat and gloves.
-I prefer a wrap around brim to baseball cap as that style protects my face from sharp vegetation and it also protects both my head and neck from the sun when out from under the canopy.
+I prefer a wraparound brim over a baseball cap as that style protects my face from sharp vegetation and it also protects both my head and neck from the sun when out from under the canopy.
 Wide brim hats can be treated with permethrin just as easily as clothing.
 Deer hunters here in Connecticut, home of the original Lyme disease case, swear ticks wait to fall on hosts from overhanging branches.
 A good wide brim hat can prevent insects from literally jumping down your neck.
 Often, many of these hats are equipped with some sort of brim strap that can be used to hold chemical insect repellent strips.
-When using repellents of extremely strong deet concentration, avoid using it on synthetic clothing as it can rapidly disintegrate the fabric.
+When using repellents of extremely strong DEET concentration, avoid using it on synthetic clothing and plastic watchbands, eyewear frames and other accessories as it can rapidly disintegrate those materials.
 When taking off your hat at the end of the night, always examine your hairline and hatband line for ticks.
 Run your fingers through your hair or carry a fine-tooth comb and comb gently.
 You don’t want to crush the body of a disease carrying insect.
-Remove these with a good pair of tweezers or have a trusted friend do it if it’s on the back of your neck.
+Remove these with a good pair of tweezers or have a trusted friend do it if it’s in a spot that’s hard to reach.

 Gloves might seem like overkill in the outdoors but they protect your valuable sense of touch.
 A few encounters with razor grass and you’ll understand why it makes sense to wear gloves and move vegetation out of the way rather than walking, hands up, switching from side to side moving flank first through the most convenient path.
 My Filipino relatives learned the value of carrying walking sticks with natural hook features formed from branches.
 These can be used to move vegetation out of the way, to examine the ground for anything they didn’t want to step on or to reach edible fruit outside of reach or within the protective guard of a thorny tree.
 There are not only thorns in the jungle but plants with oils and irritants on fine hairs that cause skin rashes.
 In the United States, all three big poisons (Oak, Ivy and Sumac) have urushiol oil that causes dermatitis.
-Be warned, your gloves may collect those irritants and you may inadvertently rub your eyes if not careful.
-Water resistant gloves are not necessary but gloves with a leather palm are.
+Be warned, your gloves may collect those irritants and you may inadvertently spread it if you rub your eyes or other parts of your body while wearing your gloves.
+Water-resistant gloves are not necessary but gloves with a leather palm are.
 I’ve had very good success with gloves meant for rappelling and working with wire cable.
 Just as wire fibers can slash your hand and stick you, jungle thorns can as well.
-One word of warning, be careful to dry out your gloves and treat them with conditioner (not waterproofing agent) if they feel too dry after your trip.
+A couple words of warning about gloves- Check them and shake them out if you haven’t worn them for a while as something unpleasant may have made them a temporary home.
+Also, be careful to dry out your gloves and treat them with conditioner (not waterproofing agent) if they feel too dry after your trip.
 This will extend the life of the leather.

 PROTECT YOUR FEET

 Just as important as protecting your hands is protecting your feet.
 Modern jungle boots often draw inspiration from those worn by the U.S. military during the Vietnam conflict.
 They are roughly eight inches high, have a self-cleaning tread and are constructed with wet weather and mud in mind.
-I prefer closed toed shoes in the jungle unless I’m in a camp or in a swimming hole.
+They won’t protect your feet from getting wet but they will dry faster than conventional boots.
+I prefer closed toed shoes in the jungle unless I’m in a camp or a swimming hole.
 Leeches do not come in one size and they can be exceptionally annoying in their persistence to penetrate any opening in your clothing defense.
 Lacing eyelets can be an entry point unless the tongue of the boot is attached to the upper.
 Also, a potential weak point is the drainage holes many footwear manufacturers are putting on the side of their shoes.
 These drainage holes should have a mesh backing if they are truly meant to offer protection above the benefit of draining water.
 This attention to detail will save you the horror of finding a leech that entered your shoe and has been gorging itself on your blood and is now many times its original size.
 Thanks to the anesthetic in leech saliva, you won’t feel it bite and only the occasional wiggle can give away the presence.
 Should you find one on you, use citric acid, salt or a match to remove it.
 Don’t be alarmed if you notice the bite mark bleeding for a length of time after the leech is removed.
 There is yet another substance in the saliva that acts like an anticoagulant that will eventually wear off.
-Drainage holes will function better than full Gore-Tex booties that act like personal foot bath tubs leading to a bevy of foot ailments never allowing feet to dry.
+Drainage holes will function better than full Gore-Tex booties that act like personal foot bath tubs leading to a bevy of foot ailments by never allowing feet to dry.